 A great way to experience the history and culture of the Fener neighborhood is to go on a walking tour of the historic buildings and houses that date back to the 19th century.
-The houses here have a unique architectural style that can’t be seen elsewhere in Istanbul.
+The houses in Kiremit Street have a unique architectural style that can’t be seen elsewhere in Istanbul.

-Since 1600, the Fener Greek Orthodox Patriarchate Istanbul has been at the center of the Greek Orthodox world.
-It is the official seat of the Ecumenical Patriarchate of Constantinople and locally known as the Fener Rum Patrikhanesi.
+Since 1600, the Fener Greek Orthodox Patriarchate of Istanbul has been at the center of the Greek Orthodox world.
+Church of St. George is the official seat of the Ecumenical Patriarchate of Constantinople and locally known as the Fener Rum Patrikhanesi.
 In many ways, it could be considered the Vatican of the Eastern Orthodox Church.

-The Church of Saint Mary of the Mongols
+8. Church of St. Mary of the Mongols

 The Ahrida Synagogue is one of the oldest in the whole of Istanbul.
 The once thriving Jewish quarter of Balat was served by the great Ahrida Synagogue and it became one of the most important buildings in the entire neighborhood.
 Several renovations throughout the centuries have kept it true to its original architectural design.

-Also known as the Bulgarian “Iron Church”, St. Stephen Bulgarian Church is a Bulgarian Orthodox church in Balat.
+Also known as the “Iron Church”, St Stephen Church is a Bulgarian Orthodox church in Balat.
 It is made from cast iron elements and has a neo-Gothic architectural style that stands out from the rest of the neighborhood, making it a must-see destination.